 When a house fails to sale at auction, the lender ends up repossessing it.
 In other words, the bank becomes the new owner.
 These properties are known as “real estate owned” or REO.

-If you are patient and willing to wait for the right property, you can get a good deal on a bank-owned home.
+If you are patient and willing to wait, you can get a good deal on a bank-owned home.
 REO properties cost lenders money.
 The bank must pay for maintenance, upkeep, and any liens on the property.
-If you have solid financing in place, the lender might accept your offer even if it is below fair market value.
+If you have financing in place, the lender might accept your offer even if it is below fair market value.

-Because you are dealing with a big corporation instead of a typical seller, you will probably have to wait a long time for the bank to respond to your offer.
+You are dealing with a big corporation, and will probably have to wait a long time for the bank to respond to your offer.
 REO properties typically take a very long time to close.
 This can be frustrating to house hunters who need to move quickly due to a job relocation or children starting school.

 Get an Expert Opinion

-If you are serious about buying a foreclosed home, it is worthwhile to seek the advice of a real estate agent who specializes in foreclosures and REO properties.
-These agents are usually aware of the foreclosures in the area and, in most cases, know which properties need major renovations.
+If you are serious about buying a foreclosed home, seek the advice of a real estate agent.
+Many specializes in foreclosures and REO properties.
+These agents are usually aware of the foreclosures in the area.
+In most cases, know which properties need major renovations.
 A good agent can also give you tips on how to handle yourself at an auction.